New lynching memorial offers chance to remember, heal

 Not all lynchings were by hanging.
 The Equal Justice Initiative says it scoured old newspapers, archives and court documents to find the stories of victims who were gunned down, drowned, beaten and burned alive.
 The monument is a memorial to all of them, with room for names to be added as additional victims are identified.

-The monument’s April 26 opening will be marked by a concert featuring top acts including Common, Usher, the Dave Matthews Band and The Roots.
-A two-day summit will focus on racial and social justice.
+The monument’s April 26 opening will be marked by a two-day summit focusing on racial and social justice, to be followed by an April 27 concert featuring top acts including Common, Usher, the Dave Matthews Band and The Roots.

 McCall plans to view the memorial with her five living siblings.
 She says they suffered more than she did, since she was only 5 when their father was slain.